Tonyfed1/guess-my-number-course-app/READme.md

 Guess my number is a game where the user guess the hidden random number from 1 to 20, the user is notified if he guess wrong or right

-An app built on the course of learning;
+An app I built on the course of learning;

 - fundamentals of DOM and DOM manipulations
 - events and eventlistners